pluralsh/documentation/pages/adding-new-application/plural-artifact-structure.md

 The ARN of an AWS role or bucket, or VPC subnet ids are common examples for this.
 Another supported use case is to pass output from other Plural deployed applications that live in the same cluster, or configuration that you can query from the Plural API, e.g. OIDC config if you're using Plural as an OIDC provider for your apps, too.
-See [Templating](###Templating) for how powerful this additional templating layer can be.
+See [Templating](/adding-new-application/templating) for how powerful this additional templating layer can be.

-Plural leverages dependency tracking of applications to achieve a high degree of resource efficiency and modularity.
+Plural leverages dependency tracking of applications to achieve a high degree of resource efficiency and deduplication.
 Dependencies between artifacts are defined in the recipe files (see below).
-At the level of the Helm charts and Terraform modules the cross-application dependencies are tracked in a dedicated `deps.yaml` at each chart's or module's top-level directory.
+Dependencies are also tracked between the Helm charts and Terraform modules of other applications in a dedicated `deps.yaml` file in each chart's or module's directory.
 For example, for Dagster's Helm chart you would list required dependencies on:
 - the `bootstrap` application's Helm chart
 - the `ingress-nginx` application's Helm chart
 - the `postrges` operator application's Helm chart

-as well as optional dependencies the Dagster application's own Terraform modules to convey the intent that those are installed before the Helm chart.
+as well as optional dependencies on Dagster's own Terraform modules to convey intent that those are installed before the Helm chart.

 ```yaml
 apiVersion: plural.sh/v1alpha1